Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Geocoding/readme.md

 # Find places or search for an address

-Find the place for an address or find the address of a selected location using the Geocoding service.
+Find the location for an address or find the address of a selected location using the Geocoding service.

 ![Geocoding](Geocoding.jpg)